-Significant changes are coming to the Cross Connection Control and Cross Connection Control Certification rules.
-These changes will become effective January 1, 2019.
-Water systems and those interested in cross connection certifications should familiarize themselves with these changes [SEE MORE]
+Significant changes have been made to the Cross Connection Control and Cross Connection Control Certification rules.
+These changes went into effect on January 1, 2019.
+Water systems and those interested in cross-connection certifications should familiarize themselves with these changes [SEE RULE]

-The Class I (Program Administrator) Cross Connection Certification and Recertification training provides the necessary information to establish a cross-connection program.
+The Cross Connection Control Program Administrator Certification provides the necessary information to establish an On-going cross-connection program.
 The attendee will learn how to:

 - Determine the potential type of backflow associated with a given cross connection